The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 Quantoz Payments

-Quantoz Payments is a payment technology company based in the Netherlands, founded in 2022, focusing on issuing and managing regulated electronic money tokens (EMTs) through blockchain technology.
+Quantoz Payments is a payment technology company headquartered in the Netherlands, founded in 2022, focusing on issuing and managing regulated electronic money tokens (EMTs) through blockchain technology.
 Quantoz Payments issues stablecoins (E-Money Tokens) pegged to fiat currencies and provides related payment and fund management services.
 Quantoz Payments holds an electronic money institution (EMI) license issued by the Dutch central bank and is subject to strict regulation.

 Stablecoin Payment Services